 The purpose of this course is to apply the tools from microeconomic theory to the analysis of labor markets.
 Topics covered include labor supply and demand, wage structures, compensating wage differentials, investment in human capital, labor market discrimination, labor unions, and unemployment.
 In addition to theory, emphasis will also be placed on empirical applications, and examination of public policies and labor laws.
 Offered each year.
 Prerequisite: Economics 211.

 In the first half, students will learn international finance and macroeconomic theories for an open economy: exchange rate determination; pros and cons of different types of exchange rate regimes; the relationships among exchange rate, interest rate, inflation rate, and national income and economic growth; trade deficit; and causes and consequences of financial crises.
 In the second half, students will learn classical and new trade theories to understand the forces that drive international trade and international migration, analyze their benefits and costs, and examine who get these benefits and who bear the costs.
 Offered once per year.
 Prerequisite: Economics 199 and 211; 212 and 251 recommended but not required.

 The nature and functions of money and of commercial banks and a critical analysis of the operation of the modern commercial banking system.
 Central banking, the Federal Reserve System, and monetary policy.
 The relationships of money and credit to price levels and national income.
 Offered each fall.
-Prerequisite: Economics 199 and 211, and simultaneous enrollment in Economics 212.
+Prerequisite: Economics 199 and 211.

 An introduction to the quantitative tools used by decision makers in both private business and public institutions.
 The course reviews introductory statistical methods and builds to the multiple regression model.
 Applications of these techniques are then developed to explain, predict, and forecast economic and business events.
 Offered each semester.
 Prerequisite: Economics 199 and 211.